fernandotonacoder/fernandotonacoder/README.md

 **Full Stack Software Developer**
 .NET/C# | SQL | TypeScript | React | Azure | Agile | Clean Code

-Hi, I’m Fernando — a full-stack developer with 2.5+ years of experience building reliable backend systems, intuitive frontends, and everything in between — especially in ERP and enterprise environments.
+Hi, I’m Fernando — a full-stack developer with a track record of building reliable backend systems, intuitive frontends, and everything in between — especially in ERP and enterprise environments.
 I work across .NET/C#, C++, TypeScript, React, SQL, and Azure — from modern cloud-native apps to legacy enterprise systems.

 I’m a problem-solver with a musician’s discipline — bringing the same focus, creativity, and attention to detail from my past career in classical music education into software engineering.

 I’m fluent in English, a native Portuguese speaker (European), and also a native Spanish speaker (Venezuelan).
 My international background helps me collaborate smoothly across multicultural teams and time zones — maybe that’s why I love airports? 🤔

+Let’s connect if you value self-driven problem-solvers who see tech as equal parts responsibility, creativity, and fun — and who’d rather ask “What’s next?” than wait to be told.

 ## 🧰 Tech Stack